Refresh

 Do you not cringe when you get canned responses from your service providers?
 It feels the same when you send it out to your customers.

 Human emotions are very powerful drivers if used properly.
+Research from Salesforce's Customer Service Trends report shows that personalized, empathetic communication increases customer satisfaction scores by up to 35%.
 Showing small acts of compassion and understanding a customer's problem as if it was your problem goes a long way in establishing strong relationships.

 Would you like to be notified when we have xyz feature?